-The majority of research-active clinicians reported that a key personal impact of their research engagement was the opportunity to establish and develop networks with other clinicians who were also interested in
+The majority of research-active clinicians reported that a key personal impact of their research engagement was the opportunity to establish and develop networks with other clinicians who were also interested in research.
+This included both formal and informal networks, and involved individuals from a range of disciplines.
+Perceived benefits included being exposed to different research methodologies and research opportunities, practical guidance and becoming connected with like-minded individuals, as discussed by R5 and R7:

-"For example, I've gone to some weekend residential things where it's a hodgepodge of clinicians but all with the academic pathway... and you all have the same language and lens that you're doing things from... that's made it really interesting because I have developed really far-flung contacts and networks, so that's been great."
+For example, I've gone to some weekend residential things where it's a hodgepodge of clinicians but all with the academic pathway... and you all have the same language and lens that you're doing things from... that's made it really interesting because I have developed really far-flung contacts and networks, so that's been great.
 R5, pre-doctoral

-"It introduces you to people like you who are doing similar things but in other places.
+It introduces you to people, like you, who are doing similar things but in other places.
 And so you don't feel like what you're doing is like... you don't feel like you're on your own in a way...
-It gives you links across the UK [and] exposure to certain areas and people that I normally wouldn't get."
+It gives you links across the UK [and] exposure to certain areas and people that I normally wouldn't get.
 R7, doctoral

-However, several interviewees also highlighted that despite the support of different individuals and networks, there appeared to be a lack of clinical academic role models for them, particularly at a post-doctoral level.
+However, several interviewees also highlighted that despite the support of different individuals and networks, there appeared to be a lack of clinical academic role models for them, particularly at a postdoctoral level.
 This was identified both within the organisation and nationally, as noted by R9:

-"I don't have any [clinical discipline] who has a PhD, there is no advanced practitioner, I don't have any [clinical discipline] who is at a higher level who could say okay I want to be your sponsor...
-So, I am finding it difficult to find ways of linking better with the clinical team and utilising the tools and the skills that I have been developing over time."
+I don't have any [clinical discipline] who has a PhD, there is no advanced practitioner, I don't have any [clinical discipline] who is at a higher level who could say okay I want to be your sponsor...
+So, I am finding it difficult to find ways of linking better with the clinical team and utilising the tools and the skills that I have been developing over time.
 R9, doctoral